MELISSA BLOCK, Host:

 AMOS: Saudi Arabia, one of those major Sunni states, has joined forces with the U.S. and Lebanon, says Shibley Telhami of the Brookings Institution.
 In this regional struggle, he says, it is Iran and its ally Syria against the U.S. and Saudi Arabia.

-Professor SHIBLEY TELHAMI (Brookings Institution): Saudis are invested in Lebanese politics.
+SHIBLEY TELHAMI: Saudis are invested in Lebanese politics.
 In a way, they're a player.
 And so there, I think the Syrians and the Saudis are really on opposite sides of this picture.
 That's a big issue at the moment in the game that is being played out in Lebanon.

 AMOS: The Saudis see Iran threatening the Middle East power bAllence.
 Nadim Shehadi - an analyst at a London-based think tank - says that explains the Saudi's turn against Iran's ally, Syria.

-Dr. NADIM SHEHADI (Analyst): They are not happy about their alliance with Iran, which is the main Saudi rival in the region.
+NADIM SHEHADI: They are not happy about their alliance with Iran, which is the main Saudi rival in the region.

 AMOS: And then there was a speech this summer.
 The Syrian president made Saudi Arabia's pro-American stance a manhood issue.